Piroska Jancsó-Ladányi: Family history and early life

 Piroska's mother, Borbála, was born on 1 May 1909, as one of 16 children of postman János and street sweeper Mária.
 Twelve of her siblings died in infancy, while two of her sisters would later commit suicide.
 Borbála lost her father at age 8, leaving the family without any income, resulting in her dropping out of school.
 At age 16, due to her desperate financial situation, Borbála began to offer sexual services, for which she was shunned by her peers.
 Officially, she worked as a maid for male farmers who paid off her living and housing expenses.
-As a result of these liaisons, Borbála gave birth to five children, four of them from different men.
+As a result of these liaisons, Borbála gave birth to five children to four different fathers.

 Piroska Mária was born on 15 January 1934 in Törökszentmiklós, the offspring of Gyula Ladányi, a local farmer; her half-brother, József, was born on 5 August 1943 to Jewish merchant Lipót Weisz.
 Neither man recognized their paternity at first, but Ladányi was eventually pressured to do so in 1949, paying off an alimony of 600 forints to never deal with his daughter again.
 Weisz was deported to a concentration camp, and never returned.
 Due to change in legislation at the time, József became an heir to Weisz's fortune, with the family being given a building at 171 Red Army Road (present-day Széchenyi Street).